Nyerguds/MobiusMapEditor/MANUAL.md

 **%localappdata%\Nyerguds\**

 This should make you end up in the "AppData\Local\Nyerguds" folder under your Windows user folder.
-Removing this folder will clear all user settings.
+Removing this folder will clear all of the editor's user settings.

 ## Configuration